 Major parts of your AC that allow its proper functioning

 Your air conditioning works by applying some principles including evaporation and condensation, followed by cooling and expansion.
-Instead of boring you with the thermodynamics and physics behind it all, we will explain these principles in conjunction with the parts that also allow the air conditioning system to actually work.
+Instead of boring you with the thermodynamics and physics behind it all, we will explain these principles in conjunction with the parts that allow the air conditioning system to work.

 Compressor

-The compressor sucks low pressure gas from the evaporator and accumulator, compresses it to a high pressure nature and sends it to the compressor.
+The compressor sucks low-pressure gas from the evaporator and accumulator, compresses it to a high-pressure nature, and sends it to the compressor.

 Condenser

-The condenser receives high pressure refrigerant gas from the compressor.
+The condenser receives high-pressure refrigerant gas from the compressor.
 It is where the refrigerant gas changes to a liquid form.
-This component is quite similar to a radiator and it is mounted on the engines radiator.
+This component is quite similar to a radiator and it is mounted on the engine’s radiator.

 Orifice tuber